awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

  Prerequisites
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
-+ If your cluster is `1.21` or later, make sure that your Amazon VPC CNI plugin for Kubernetes and CoreDNS add\-ons are at the minimum versions listed in [Cluster add\-ons](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.

 **Considerations**
 + `Kube-proxy` on an Amazon EKS cluster has the same [compatibility and skew policy as Kubernetes](https://kubernetes.io/releases/version-skew-policy/#kube-proxy)\.